Male and Female Hair Loss

 Testosterone, DHEAs, DHT, estrogen, progesterone

 We assess your stress subjectively.
 That is, how you report your stress level.
 Is stress low, medium or high?
 It causes or contributes to hair loss through a number of avenues.
-It increases cortisol, which leads to higher blood sugar.
+Stress increases cortisol, which leads to higher blood sugar.
 This then causes higher insulin levels.
 Higher insulin levels increase androgen (or male hormone) activity and/or levels.

 Stress also uses up vitamins and minerals that are important for healthy hair.
 It also depletes the adrenal glands that help us deal with stressful situations.
 So, our capacity to handle stress goes down which makes the stress response even worse.
 Measuring your cortisol level may be useful.
 Measure it in the morning around 8-9 a.m. to determine your peak cortisol levels.